Grid companies in Sweden has increased the number of decimals on energy (kWh), here is how to update your device.

 Swedish grid companies have for some time rolled out Kamstrup Omnipower meters that follow the HAN-NVE standard, defined by the Norwegian "Norges Vassdrags- og Elektrisitetsvesen" (NVE).
 Those meters are supposed to be used with the HAN-NVE module, but we made the Pow-K that replaces this module.

-If you already have a Pow-K v1.5.1 or earlier that you need to use on a P1-configured meter, contact us for information on how to solder in that strap.
+If you already have a Pow-K v1.5.1 or earlier that you need to use on a P1-configured meter, it can be made compatible by soldering in a strap on the board to read data.
+Contact us to receive information.

-The different grid companies have different ways of handling this transition.
+Different grid companies have different ways of handling the transition to P1 port:

-• Some insist on doing a remote upgrade of your meter to P1, in which case you need a modified board (or wait for next generation).
+- Some will do a remote upgrade of your meter from HAN-NVE to P1, in which case you need a Pow-K board that is compatible (see above)

 It can then be useful to understand that there is an advantage in selecting "P1" configuration: